BillHertzing/ATAP.Utilities/src/ATAP.Utilities.BuildTooling.PowerShell/ReadMe.md

 New-Item -ItemType SymbolicLink -path (join-path $targetScriptDirectory $scriptTargetName) -Target (join-path $sourceRepoRoot $relativeScriptSourceDirectory $scriptSourceName )
 }

-## Symbolic Links for VSC settings, tasks, launch configurations
+## Symbolic Links for VSC settings, tasks, launch configurations, and testing

 ### User Settings symbolic link

 The `settings.json` file at (e.g) `C:\Users\<username>\AppData\Roaming\Code\User` holds the final fallback to all VSC settings.
 It applies to all repositories and workspaces.
-Every developer on a host needs to link to the organizations common settings. to do this, run the following command:
+Every developer on a host needs to link to the organizations common settings. to do this,replace <username> with the actual user name in the following command and run it.

 ```Powershell